tektoncd/cli/docs/cmd/tkn_triggerbinding_describe.md

 ## tkn triggerbinding describe

-Describes a triggerbinding in a namespace
+Describes a TriggerBinding in a namespace

 ***Aliases**: desc*